 Webinar: Automated Segmentation and Design Workflows for Patient-Specific Surgical Guides

-Join nTopology and Synopsys on September 28th for a webinar where experts from nTopology and Synopsys Inc. will demonstrate a seamless patient-specific design workflow for a customized surgical guide that leverages AI-enabled patient image processing and design automation.
+In this webinar, nTopology and Synopsys demonstrated a seamless patient-specific design workflow for a customized surgical guide that leverages AI-enabled patient image processing and design automation.

 New technologies in the field of medical devices are making it possible to develop high-quality, fully customized 3D printed devices that make surgeries more efficient and improve patient outcomes.
 However, as demand for these highly customized devices grows, scaling the process to accommodate a higher throughput is limited by manual workflows that require significant labor and time.
 Two of the main time bottlenecks are segmentation – the process of converting 3D patient image data into surface models – and patient-specific design for additive manufacturing (DfAM) – the process of designing a 3D printed device based on the segmented patient anatomy.